mjwbenton/billio/README.md

 ### @mattb.tech/billio-data

 The package containing the data layer.
-Contains all the logic to query and mutate the data stored in DynamoDB.
+Contains all the logic to query and mutate the data stored in AWS DSQL using Drizzle ORM.
 Handles all types as generic "items" with any type specific logic handled in the graphql layer.

 ### @mattb.tech/billio-graphql